janus-idp/backstage-showcase/showcase-docs/monitoring-and-logging.md

 - Kubernetes 1.19+
 - Helm 3.2.0+
 - PV provisioner support in the underlying infrastructure
-- The [Janus Helm chart repositories](https://github.com/redhat-developer/rhdh-chart#installing-from-the-chart-repository) have been added
+- The [RHDH Helm chart repositories](https://github.com/redhat-developer/rhdh-chart#installing-from-the-chart-repository) have been added

 ## Metrics Monitoring